 Maiori, The Largest Beach on the Coast

-Maiori's main beach was formed as a result of the catastrophic floods of 1954 which destroyed the whole of the historic center and is located right next to the rebuilt modern center, easy to reach on foot from anywhere in town.
-There is a section of free public beach and a number of beach clubs that rent loungers and sun umbrellas, restrooms, and showers.
+The town of Maiori's main seafront beach was formed as a result of the catastrophic floods of 1954 which destroyed the whole of the historic center and is located right next to the rebuilt modern center, easy to reach on foot from anywhere in town and sitting at the bottom of the main Corso Reginna.
+There is a section of free public beach and a number of private beach clubs that rent loungers and sun umbrellas, restrooms, and showers.
 There is also a lovely waterfront promenade with restaurants, cafés, and shops, another rare sight on the Amalfi Coast.
 The downside of the large beach is that Maiori has a less "postcard-perfect" atmosphere than Amalfi and Positano, with a large urban center and a clutch of modern buildings.

-The historic town of Maiori is one of the most vibrant on the Amalfi Coast, with a friendly holiday vibe.
-Strategically located between Amalfi and Capo d'Orso and home to the largest beach on the coastline, Maiori is a top spot for families with children.
+The historic town of Maiori is one of the most vibrant on the Amalfi Coast, with a friendly Mediterranean vibe that harks back to its origins as an ancient Roman resort town.
+Strategically located next to Minori and between Amalfi (and Ravello) and Capo d'Orso and home to the largest beach on the coastline, Maiori is one of the top spots in Campania for families with children.

 Maiori is located just before Amalfi along the Strada Statale 163 from Vietri Sul Mare, where you'll need to exit from the A3 highway.
 You can also take the Sita bus, Salerno - Amalfi line.